Providing M&S capability to simulate

 The 505th Communications Squadron (505 CS) under the 505th Command and Control Wing (505 CCW) of the United States Air Force (USAF) needed a low-cost, high-fidelity M&S capability with a small footprint that would allow Air and Space Operations Center (AOC) units to conduct in-garrison training without the need for outside agency support.
-It developed the Command and Control Weapon System Part Task Trainer (C2WSPTT) by contracting with Ternion® Corporation to provide an on-demand, single-server, resident modeling and simulation capability to stimulate an AOC environment.
-A key component to C2WSPTT’s success was the 505 CS’s strategy to use Ternion Corporation’s FLAMES® as its modeling and simulation (M&S) development framework.
+It developed the Command and Control Weapon System Part Task Trainer (C2WSPTT) by contracting with Ternion® to provide an on-demand, single-server, resident modeling and simulation capability to simulate an AOC environment.
+A key component to C2WSPTT’s success was the 505 CS’s strategy to use Ternion’s FLAMES® as its modeling and simulation (M&S) development framework.

 Due to its innovative design, small footprint, and reduced manpower requirements, C2WSPTT has proven to be an extremely cost-effective M&S solution to meet a variety of requirements, including training, testing, experimentation, and analysis.
 C2WSPTT is used by AOC crews, the 505th Formal Training Unit (FTU), the 46th Test Squadron (TS), and Air Force Research Laboratories (AFRLs).
 For this reason, C2WSPTT received the prestigious U.S. Air Force Modeling and Simulation Award in the cross-functional category in 2002, 2005, and 2007.